Steyr AUG: Operating mechanism

+Some common criticisms of the AUG's trigger are the trigger feeling "mushy" and having excessive take-up.
+This is due to the relatively imprecise nature of how the trigger linkage is installed by the factory.
+The trigger can be "tuned" by the user in roughly 15 to 60 minutes with a 12 inch-pound wrench with a hex bit.

+Firing mechanism

+The AUG's firing mechanism can also be changed at will, into a variety of configurations, including semi-auto and full-auto, semi-auto and three-round-burst, semi-auto-only, or any other combination that the user desires.
+It can also be converted into an open-bolt full-auto-only mode of fire, which allows for improved cooling and eliminates cook off problems when the AUG is used as a light machine gun.

 Trigger

-The AUG features an Spz-kr type progressive trigger (pulling the trigger halfway produces semi-automatic fire, pulling the trigger all the way to the rear produces fully automatic fire) and a safety mechanism (cross-bolt, button type), located immediately above the hand grip.
-In its "safe" position (white dot) the trigger is mechanically disabled; pressing the safety button to the left exposes a red dot and indicates the weapon is ready to fire.
+The AUG features a progressive trigger (pulling the trigger halfway produces semi-automatic fire, pulling the trigger all the way to the rear produces fully automatic fire), and a safety mechanism (cross-bolt, button type) located immediately above the hand grip.
+In its "safe" position (white dot), the trigger is mechanically disabled; pressing the safety button to the left exposes a red dot and indicates the rifle is ready to fire.
 Some versions have an ALO or "automatic lockout", a small projection at the base of the trigger.
 This was first included on the Irish Defence Forces variant of the rifle, and soon after, the Australian Defence Forces variant.
-In the exposed position the ALO stops the trigger being squeezed past the semi-automatic position.
+In the exposed position, the ALO stops the trigger being squeezed past the semi-automatic position.
 If needed, the ALO can be pushed up to permit automatic fire.